PREPARING YOUR HOSPITAL CLAIM

-- Make a list of all the people who were involved in your treatment.
+- Record the names of all people involved in your treatment

 Investigating Your Claim

-When investigating most medical malpractice claims, our legal team will collect and review medical records, document injuries and recovery, consult medical experts, and evaluate healthcare providers’ education and professional history.
+Our legal team will review medical records, document injuries and recovery, consult medical experts, and evaluate a healthcare provider’s education and history.

 Before We File Your Claim

-Once we’ve performed an investigation of your claim and are ready to file a lawsuit against the hospital, Connecticut law requires us to obtain a certificate of good faith.
-This certificate is a written and signed opinion from a healthcare provider similar to the one who caused you harm, stating that there appears to be evidence of hospital negligence in your claim.
-We have an extensive network of medical and nursing experts that can help us determine whether your case has merit.
+Connecticut law requires us to obtain a Certificate of Good Faith.
+This written, signed opinion from a qualified healthcare provider states there appears to be evidence of negligence.
+We have a network of medical experts to help determine if your case has merit.

 In Connecticut, the Statute of Limitations establishes a time limit for an injured victim to file for damages.
 This is generally 2 years from the date of injury.